jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **unpaid tax** includes any amount of tax refunded under a tax law to the extent that the amount—under the tax law (a) is not properly refundable; or
     (b) is in excess of any amount of tax that is refundable,—
+  - **updated information** is defined in schedule 7, part A, clause 6 for the purposes of that clause
   - **victim** is defined in schedule 7, part C, subpart 2, clause 44(6) for the purposes of that clause
   - **workplace legislation** means—
     (a) Electricity Act 1992: